NathanHinthorne/NathanHinthorne/README.md

 **The Challenge**: Create an engaging browser game with limited frameworks

 **My Approach**:
-- Explored fundamental game architecture principles without library abstractions
+-	Collaborated with a team of three to develop a 2D platformer game with action/adventure elements using vanilla JavaScript.
-- Practiced clean separation of concerns in vanilla JS
+-	Implemented physics, advanced player movement, unique projectile behaviors, and particle effects.
-- Balanced creative freedom with technical constraints
+-	Designed completely custom music and artwork with teammates.
 - Found that cross-functional collaboration enhances both technical implementation and creative direction

 ### [Wave Function Collapse Algorithm Visualizer](https://nathanhinthorne.github.io/Wave-Function-Collapse-p5js/)